LAMP: Extracting Text from Gradients with Language Model Priors: Introduction

-\paragraph{This Work} In this work, we propose LAMP, a new reconstruction attack which leverages language model priors to extract private text from gradients.
-The overview of our attack is shown in~\cref{fig:lamp}.
-The attacker receives the transformer network and a gradient $\nabla_\theta\mathcal{L}$ which the client has computed on their private data $(\vx^*,y^*)$.
-The attack is initiated by sampling token embeddings for a candidate text from a Gaussian distribution.
-Then, at each step, we alternate between continuous (shown in blue) and discrete optimization (shown in green).
-Yellow boxes show our reconstruction after each iteration.
-In the continuous part, we minimize the reconstruction loss that measures how close the current gradients are to the observed client gradients, together with embeddings regularization.
-In the discrete part, we generate a list of candidate sentences using several transformations on the sequence of tokens (e.g., moving a token to another position) and then select a candidate that minimizes combined reconstruction loss and perplexity, which measures the likelihood of observing a text in a natural distribution.
+\paragraph{This work: private text reconstruction with priors} In this work, we propose LAMP, a new reconstruction attack which leverages language model priors to extract private text from gradients.
+The overview of our attack is given in~\cref{fig:lamp}.
+The attacker has access to a snapshot of the transformer network being trained in a federated manner (\eg BERT), and a gradient $\nabla_\theta\mathcal{L}(\vx^*,y^*)$ which the client has computed on that snapshot, using their private data.
+The attack starts by sampling token embeddings from a Gaussian distribution to create the initial reconstruction.
+Then, at each step, we improve the reconstruction (shown in yellow) by alternating between continuous (blue) and discrete optimization (green).
+The continuous part minimizes the reconstruction loss, which measures how close the gradients of the current reconstruction are to the observed client gradients, together with an embedding regularization term.
+However, this is insufficient as the gradient descent can get stuck in a local optimum due to its inability to make discrete changes to the reconstruction.
+We address this issue by introducing a discrete step---namely, we generate a list of candidate sentences using several transformations on the sequence of tokens (\eg moving a token) and select a candidate that minimizes the combined reconstruction loss and perplexity, which measures the likelihood of observing the text in a natural distribution.
 We use GPT-2~\cite{radford2019gpt2} as an auxiliary language model to measure the perplexity of each candidate (however, our method allows using other models).
-Finally, we compute our final reconstruction by setting each embedding to its nearest neighbor from the vocabulary.
+Our final reconstruction is computed by setting each embedding to its nearest neighbor from the vocabulary.

-Our experimental evaluation demonstrates that \tool{} is more effective than prior work in extracting text from state-of-the-art transformer models on several common datasets, reconstructing up to $5$ times more bigrams than prior work.
-Moreover, we are first to perform text reconstruction in more complex settings such as batch sizes larger than 1, fine-tuned models, and defended models.
-Overall, across all settings we demonstrate the effectiveness of \tool{} in reconstructing substantial portions of private text.
+Key component of our reconstruction attack is the use of a language model prior combined with a search that alternates continuous and discrete optimization steps.
+Our experimental evaluation demonstrates the effectiveness of this approach---\tool{} is able to extract text from state-of-the-art transformer models on several common datasets, reconstructing up to $5$ times more bigrams than prior work.
+Moreover, we are the first to perform text reconstruction in more complex settings such as batch sizes larger than 1, fine-tuned models, and defended models.
+Overall, across all settings we demonstrate that \tool{} is effective in reconstructing large portions of private text.

-\paragraph{Main Contributions}
+\paragraph{Main contributions}

 Our main contributions are: